Our Social Responsibility

 Find out more about our previous lectures:

 The Service section of the Delphic Challenge is about helping or being of service to others.
 It involves volunteering in the local community and giving time to others.
-Examples include; spending time in a care home reading to the elderly, working with our Nursery children, playing music for the community and fundraising for a charity.
+Examples include; spending time in a care home reading to the elderly, working with our Nursery children, playing music for the community, working at a local arts festival and fundraising for a charity.

 Our dramatic performances at the Edinburgh Fringe Festival have explored issues of war, mental health and refugees.
 It was the refugee crisis that inspired Judy Seall’s 2016 production, Tales from the Tent.